 To do well in participation you must come to class well prepared and ready to comment on the readings: pose questions, share your own take of the readings, help further and deepen discussion with your classmates.
 Further, there will be many in-class exercises, either individual or group based.
-Completion of these exercises determines in great part your course participation grade, so make sure you do not miss class other than for excused absences.
+Completion of these in-class projects determines in great part your course participation grade, so make sure you do not miss class other than for excused absences.
+Further, the class will have a skype session (TBA) with a Division Chief of the International Monetary Fund (IMF) who is from Latin America herself and has worked in the Region in the past.

 If for any reason participating in class gives you concern, please come see me at the beginning of the semester and I will gladly help you with this.